dbusrepo/web-cg-webgpu-0/README.md

 # Graphics web project

-Base project for graphics experiments with web techs
+Project for graphics experiments with WebGPU